Dog handlers work with a specially trained dog to help prevent and detect crime, find lost or missing people or protect property.

-The job is physically challenging as you would need to keep up with your dog during tough training sessions, and you’ll work outside in all weather conditions.
+The job is physically challenging because you'd need to be able to keep up with your dog during tough training sessions - and you’ll work outside in all weather conditions.

 6. Career path and progressionPromotion opportunities will vary depending on the service or organisation that you work for.
 In the police and armed services you may have to move out of dog handling to get promoted to the higher ranks.

 In security, you could go on to be head of canine services, where you direct teams of dog handlers.